About the Program

-Now in its 8th year, the Costa Rica Program is an alternative break program and academic experience sponsored by Student Housing and the Division of Student Affairs, in partnership with the Division of Undergraduate Education.
-The program allows 16 UCI Undergraduate students of all academic levels and backgrounds to experience a global sustainability and cultural immersion program leading to an increased cultural competence and global leadership development.
+Now in its 8th year, the Costa Rica Program is an alternative break program and academic experience sponsored by Student Housing, the Division of Student Affairs, and the Division of Undergraduate Education at UCI.
+The program allows 16 UCI Undergraduate students of all academic levels and backgrounds to experience a global sustainability and cultural immersion program designed to foster cultural competence and global leadership.
 The participants serve as diplomatic ambassadors for UCI as they immerse themselves in the community and culture of Costa Rica.
 The trip experience is bookended by a Winter and Spring Course in partnership with the Minor in Civic and Community Engagement.

 The program includes a 2 academic unit, quarter-long winter course, which meets weekly for 1.5 hours each week.
 The winter class lays the groundwork for the immersion trip and covers topics including: Costa Rican culture, cultural competency skills, personal identity, trip logistics, expectations, academic study topic preparation, and team building.
 Students also participate in a field trip to the UCI Arboretum where they experience local nature and wildlife in Irvine, creating a basis for comparison once in-country.
 In early January, students will be taken on an overnight retreat, within Orange County, designed to continue preparation for the Costa Rica experience.
 Students then travel to Costa Rica during Spring Break.